 At Urban Garden Center in East Harlem, Dimitri Gatanas sells “Charlie Brown” Christmas trees.
 The “tabletop trees,” measuring about 2-feet high, come with a small stand and a single ornament on them.
-They’re priced around $25, and bonus: You can easily bring them on the subway.
-Walsh also carries table top trees in the 3-to-4 foot range at his shops, as do many of the sidewalk vendors around the city including the stand on 110th Street and Broadway.
+They’re priced around $30, and bonus: You can easily bring them on the subway.
+Walsh also carries table top trees in the 3-to-4 foot range at his shops, as do many of the sidewalk vendors around the city.

 The fragrance fanatic

 If filling your home with the smell of fresh evergreen is a top priority then the Balsam Fir is your best bet.
 These fuller trees are the most potent, Packer says, but their branches aren’t as strong as Fraser Firs.
 Many sellers in the city carry Balsams.
 At Urban Garden Center in East Harlem, average prices range from $50 to $70 for Balsams between 5 and 7 feet tall.